Home > growing potatoes in colorado

 Colorado's Climate

 During the summer months, Colorado receives plenty of sunshine and low humidity levels.
 This creates ideal conditions for potato growth.
 However, the high elevation also means less oxygen in the air.
-This can affect plant growth.
+Sudden temperature changes and strong winds can pose challenges.
+So choose the right variety of potatoes that can withstand these conditions.

 Different Soil Types in Colorado